 Vidalias are super mild, sweet onions that were only discovered by accident in Vidalia Georgia in the 1930s — something about the soil in that particular area resulted in their unusual mellow quality, and they’re so darned sweet and delicious that they eventually became trademarked.
 The only onions that can call themselves Vidalias are from those certain counties in Georgia.
 Vidalias are mild enough to eat right out of hand, like an apple, but I think this slaw is an even better idea.
 Serve it as a side, or on hot dogs, brats, burgers, sandwiches, etc. It goes with anything and everything and couldn’t be simper…

 I made an appropriately Southern style slaw dressing to complement these Georgian gems.
-It’s a blend of buttermilk, mayo, and a lovely crisp O Citrus Champagne Vinegar.
-With a recipe this simple it makes sense to go with good quality, and O’s vinegars are light and refreshing enough to drink on their own, or in a cocktail.
+It’s a blend of buttermilk, mayo, and a champagne vinegar.
 A bit of salt, pepper, and a good dash of celery seeds completes this dressing.
 The buttermilk and the champagne vinegar work together to elevate even a homey slaw into something special.

 Onions are so tightly packed that when you slice one of them paper thin and separate all the strands it’ll fill a pretty good sized bowl.
 I love this recipe because with just one onion you can have this sweet Vidalia onion slaw on the table in no time.
 Most people don’t know it but onions are really healthy — they can help prevent everything from heart attacks and strokes, to ulcers and cancer.
 This delicious slaw might just put cabbage out of business!